Thai Chicken with Peanut Sauce: Better Than Takeout

 How to Serve Thai Peanut Chicken

-Serve Thai peanut chicken stir fry over top of some wonderfully delicious ramen noodles, rice noodles, or rice to have a well-rounded meal.
+Serve Thai peanut chicken stir-fry over top of some wonderfully delicious ramen noodles, rice noodles, or rice for a well-rounded meal.

 What Goes With Thai Peanut Chicken?